-At St Barnabas Primary School we are dedicated to ensuring that our pupils stay safe whilst on the internet at home or at school.
+At St Barnabas Primary Academy we are dedicated to ensuring that our pupils stay safe whilst on the internet at home or at school.
 Read the information below on how to stay safe.

 You can use your computer for lots of fun things – on and off the internet.
 One of the exciting things you can do on the internet is to play games, on your own or with people from all over the world.
 Lots of people like to make new friends on the internet.
 They can go on sites where you can talk to people who like the same things.
 In this area you can find out what is cool on your computer and also how to use it in a safe way.